Dating Your Zippo Lighter

 Shop our collection of Limited Edition Collectible Lighters!

-The current date code system uses a letter and two-digit number to identify the month and year of manufacturer.
+The current date code system uses a letter and two-digit number to identify the month and year of manufacture.

 Mr. Blaisdell's world-famous guarantee that "It works or we fix it free™" still covers every Zippo windproof pocket lighter today.